Hermes · Live Intelligence

 What the warning signs would have looked like on a properly instrumented system:

-• concepts/Gas detection systems alarms: Fixed or portable gas detectors would have issued escalating alarms as entities/Oxygen levels dropped, or entities/Carbon Monoxide, entities/Methane, entities/Carbon Dioxide, or entities/Hydrogen Sulfide levels rose, well before conditions became immediately life-threatening.
+• Gas detection systems alarms: Fixed or portable gas detectors would have issued escalating alarms as Oxygen levels dropped, or Carbon Monoxide, Methane, Carbon Dioxide, or Hydrogen Sulfide levels rose, well before conditions became immediately life-threatening.

 • Entry permit system: A properly managed entry permit system for mining pits, requiring atmospheric testing before entry and continuous monitoring during work, would have prevented miners from entering unsafe environments.